 Everything I Know About Leeches, I Learned at the Cottage

-When I was a kid we lived on a farm and we thought we had it made in the shade — and in the sun, or the dappled light beneath the ash tree that grew at the head of our long lane.
+When I was a kid we lived on a farm and we thought we had it made in the shade, and in the sun, or the dappled light beneath the ash tree that grew at the head of our long lane.
 Back then the only cottages I’d ever seen were colourful drawings in storybooks and they all belonged to interesting people like Red Riding Hood’s granny or the Three Bears.
 We lived in a plain old farmhouse, so boring compared to cottages, especially the candy-covered one from the story of Hansel and Gretel.

 I do have a faint recollection of hearing that some city folk went to their cottages every weekend.
 When my parents explained about that kind of cottage, I couldn’t believe they’d travel such a long way to enjoy what we had every day.
 Our home was surrounded by fields and vegetable gardens, and the lawns had space for clotheslines, swings, and games of croquet.
 In the spring a stream flowed through the lower field and we paddled and played in the mud to our hearts’ content.
-We had a herd of cows, a barn-full of cats, and a dog called Fritz, but one thing we didn’t have on our farm was leeches.
+We had a herd of cows, a bunch of barn cats, and a dog called Fritz, but one thing we didn’t have on our farm was leeches.

 The summer I was twelve, my horizons expanded.
 My aunt and uncle, also country dwellers, borrowed a friend’s cottage.
 Although we were baffled at the need to go elsewhere to enjoy the great outdoors, my mother accepted her sister’s invitation to bring us kids and join them for a few days.
 The fathers stayed just long enough to drop us off and see that everything was in order, and then they returned to large empty houses and their jobs.
 The cottage was small, and with nine children between them, my mother and aunt must have felt like they’d landed in the Old Woman’s shoe, but we kids didn’t notice.